Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For what claims can liability be limited?
 Are any claims explicitly exempt from the limitation of liability?

-Turkey has explicitly excluded the application of Articles 2 (1)(d) and (e) of the Civil Liability Convention; therefore, wreck and cargo removal claims are not subject to limitation.
+Turkey has explicitly excluded the application of Articles 2 (1)(d) and (e) of the LLMC Convention; therefore, wreck and cargo removal claims are not subject to limitation.
 On the other hand, Turkey has not imposed reservations with respect to Article 3.
 As such, the claims listed thereto are exempt from limitation in Turkish law.

 What limits are set for eligible claims?